Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-1_Introduction_Marshall-Rosenberg_transcript.md

 I believe that anytime we influence people, like criticism, blame insults, even if they do what we request, it will be very costly to us.
 Because then they're not giving compassionately from the heart.
 They're giving to avoid shame or guilt.
 Giving done out of that energy, I believe is costly to both parties in any relationship.

+## Avoiding Punishment + Reward

-**Nonviolent communication also suggests that we avoid at all times any use of punishment.** Now that shocks many people around the world that I work with, they have the idea that without punishment, you have anarchy.
+**Nonviolent communication also suggests that we avoid at all times any use of punishment.**

+Now that shocks many people around the world that I work with, they have the idea that without punishment, you have anarchy.
 You'll have violence, you'll have all kinds of horrible things happen.
 They believe that the only way you can have order is through a justice system in which people punished if they don't do what the authorities think is right.

 In subsequent sessions, I will show how we can resolve conflicts without any kind of punishment.
 But that's not easy for many people to feel comfortable with, that I work with, because they have been in schools, families, governments, are all set up on the basis of retributive justice, the idea that there are certain things you must do and if you don't do them, and you deserve to suffer for what you have done, and if you do these things, which are defined as right by authorities, then you deserve to be rewarded.

 [41:44]
 When I suggest other alternatives to conflict resolution, then punishment and reward.
 It's enormously shocking to people.
-One of the things that helps is I say to people that**
+One of the things that helps is, I say to people,

-#### if you ask yourself two questions, You will see that punishment and reward never work.
+#### If you ask yourself two questions, you will see that punishment and reward never work.

 what are these two important questions?